Washpools waterhole

 Drinking and cooking water is not available in this area, so it’s a good idea to bring your own.

 It doesn’t really matter how hot the weather gets when you’ve got a place to cool off.
-Washpools waterhole is a natural swimming hole in Middle Brook, only 500m from Washpools picnic area and viewing platform.
-The shallow brook is about 1m wide and 10m long — good for lying in and letting the water run over you like a spa.
+Washpools waterhole is a deep, natural rock formation in Middle Brook, 500m upstream from the Washpools picnic area and viewing platform.
+It’s good for a dip when it's hot and the water is running.
+Middle Brook also provides gentle riffles and shallow pools – good for lying in and letting the water run over you.

 Take a dip following a challenging hike or after a barbecue.
 You could even spread a picnic blanket out beside Washpools waterhole and enjoy lunch right there.
 If you’re camping at Washpools campground, then it’s a great location for a daily swim.